Israeli foreign minister summons Turkish envoy after Erdoan vows to send Netanyahu to Allah - ExBulletin

 Israeli-Turkish relations have suffered a long cold spell, mainly due to Erdoan's hostile response to the 2008 war against Hamas and the 2010 Mavi Marmara flotilla incident.

-Relations thawed in 2022 and the countries agreed to restore full diplomatic relations.
+Relations thawed in 2022 and countries agreed to fully restore diplomatic relations.

 With the eruption of the current war between Israel, ties have frayed again and Israel felt compelled in October to recall its diplomats following increasingly harsh statements from the Turkish government.